If I can no longer care for my Pet, will Hannah see to it that my Pet gets into a good new home?

 Yes; we each may have different purposes for such a test.
-Hannah the Pet Society’s Pet Aptitude Test (PAT) is focused on helping to determine if a Pet is appropriate in a family environment and in our facilities.
+Hannah’s Pet Aptitude Test (PAT) is focused on helping to determine if a Pet is appropriate in a family environment and in our facilities.
 It may be similar or a complement to any temperament testing currently being done by the shelter, but the PAT can’t be replaced by current temperament testing done by shelters.

 Is Banfield connected to Hannah in any way?

-No. Banfield is a traditional “fee for service” veterinary care provider and the best in the world at what it does.
+No. Banfield is a traditional “fee for service” veterinary care provider and very good at what it does.
 Hannah provides managed Pet care through a unique model to families and provides all the medical and behavior care they need for life.
 It’s a completely different business – even a different category – and has no common ownership or management with Banfield.
 You can see a comparison of the Hannah model with the traditional fee for service vet model HERE.